AI compute market signals and learning

 • Read memory-linked pricing alongside supply news and new-generation capacity additions.

 Market read: an H200 premium becomes informative when it persists across comparable offers and corresponds with demand for memory-heavy jobs, not when it appears in one isolated quote.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake